WELCOME TO

-As a sailor, most of my time was spent ashore.
+As a sailor, most of my time was spent ashore because of my rating as Mineman (MN)

-I went to Boot Camp in Bainbridge, Maryland, October, 1955 and graduated, December, 1955, as a service company.
+I went to Boot Camp in Bainbridge, Maryland, October, 1955 and graduated, December, 1955, with a service company.

 Boot camp wasn't as difficult as I had expected.
 We missed mess hall duty and got to harass the incoming recruits.
 I guess Bainbridge is now a shopping mall, or something.

-Yorktown was a womnderfully historic site but that was about it.
-Liberty wasn't a big deal whan all you had to do was to hug a cannon.
-Liberty was a long hitch-hike away.
+Yorktown was a wonderfully historic site but that was about it.
+Nick's Seafood Restaurant was the place most sailors hung out.
+Liberty was in Newport News or Norfolk and was a long hitch-hike away.

 I was accepted for service as a Mineman Seaman (MNSN) at HDU (Harbor Defense Unit), Little Creek, VA.

-Tidewater, Virginia was great and I really enjoyed it.
-All two years and three assignments.
+Tidewater, Virginia was great and I really enjoyed it--especially the proximity to the beach.

 With the work boat, we would plant these humongous, one-ton Mark 18 mines all the way across where the Chesapeake Bay Bridge/Tunnel is today.
 The work was at least three miles off-shore so "Ship's Stores" stowed wax paper-wrapped cartons of cigarettes (Pall Malls and Camels) aboard for sale at 90 cents a carton, as soon as we passed the three-mile limit.
 Not a lot of choice but certainly a bargain.

-The mines we planted could be exploded from Harbor Entrance Control Post (HECP) at Ft.
-Story, Va..
-I was later transfered there for the best shore suty one could ask for.
+Our sister station was on the tip of Cape Henry, where the nation's first lighthouse was built.
+They needed jeep driver and someone to man the observation posts and I raised my hand first.
+The mines we planted from HDU could be exploded from Harbor Entrance Control Post (HECP) at Ft.
+Story, Va.
 When I arrived, I immediately tossed my seabag on an overhead bunk and fetched my bathing suit for a dip in Virginia Beach, 100 yards away from the barracks.

-I sometimes hitched a ride off-shore with the Army guys aboard Weasels, Alligators and Dukws while they were training in the breakers.
-The rest of the time was spent meeting lovely Tidewater Virginia young ladies who had 'a moose loose in the hoose.'
-Tough duty, I'll tell 'ya, but somebody had to do it!
+I sometimes hitched a ride off-shore with the Army guys aboard Weasels, Alligators and DUKWs while they were training in the breakers. ' Tough duty, I'll tell 'ya, somebody had to do it!

-I accepted an available position in Yokosuka, Japan as Mine Warfare Technician (MNSN).
-My other choice of duty was aboard the USS Intrepid (CV-11) maintaining "unconventual depth charges.
-That really didn't sound that great.
+My two-year stateside hitch was up and I accepted an available position in Yokosuka, Japan as Mine Warfare Technician (MNSN).
+My other choice of duty was aboard the USS Intrepid (CV-11) maintaining "unconventional weapons."
+I didn't like the sound of that.

-I was bussed to the pier at Treasure Island for passage on the USNS General C.G.
-Morton (T-AP138), outbound for Yokahama, Japan.
+I flew a "Super Connie" from Norfolk to San Francisco and was bussed to the pier at Treasure Island for passage on the USNS General C.G.
+Morton (T-AP138), outbound for Yokohama, Japan.

 President Eisenhower had just sent National Guard troops to Little Rock, Arkansas to enforce school integration.
 It was a particularly warm autumn.
 I had just left my sweetheart in Newport News.